-Each year, Golden Slipper Club & Charities, in partnership with the Passover League of Philadelphia, hosts a community-wide Passover Seder for more than 600 seniors and others who otherwise have no place to go honor the holiday.
+Each year, Golden Slipper Club & Charities, in partnership with the Passover League of Philadelphia, hosts a community-wide Passover Seder for more than 600 seniors and others who otherwise would have no place to go to honor the holiday.
 They get to enjoy an evening of friendship, entertainment and a delicious traditional Seder dinner.
 Click here to see video of last year's Seder.

 A convoy of buses and vans brings our guests from throughout the region for one of the biggest Seders in the Philadelphia area.
 Many Golden Slipper Club members, including members of the Seder Committee, participate in this hands-on evening.